36 – Alternating elbow movement with rotation (Sayū hiji undō)¶

 - avoid twisting the knees

-- work within your mobility range
+- work within your own mobility

 Comment¶